learn-co-students/rails-index-show-new-create-lab-nyc04-seng-ft-041920/README.md

 ## Notes

 Give students a bare bone rails app without any models.
+So I'm listing this with the post model, but let's purposefully *do a different domain*

 They will need to:

-create the post model
+ - create the post model
-build index with views linking to show build show post with views linking to index index should link to new_post new_post should provide a working form with form_tag that goes to posts#create posts#create should work and should redirect to posts show ultimately this is the basic for creating and managing data - index, show, new, create.
+ - build index with views linking to show
+ - build show post with views linking to index
+ - index should link to new_post
+ - new_post should provide a working form with form_tag that goes to posts#create
+ - posts#create should work and should redirect to posts show
+ - ultimately this is the basic for creating and managing data - index, show, new, create.
 All interlinking correctly.